homiedopie/beberlei.de/drafts/extending_symfony2__controller_utilities.rst

 Extending Symfony2: Controller Utilities
 ========================================

-Controllers as a service a heated topic in the Symfony world.
+Controllers as a service are a heated topic in the Symfony world.
 Developers mainly choose to extend the base class, because its much simpler to use and less to write.
-But this doesn't have to be the case.
+But less to write is not necessarily true.

 The problem: Injecting tons of services
 ---------------------------------------